SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 It has an `operatingSystems` property - an array of strings.

-Keep an eye on the `submitted` property and `onSubmit` method - they will be used when handling the form submission
+Keep an eye on the `submitted` property and `onSubmit` method - they will be used when handling the form submission.

 [/slide]